The COVID-19 pandemic upended 2020 in many ways, including your taxes. Are there any moves you should make now to save on your tax bill?

 If the opposite happened, and you did qualify for the stimulus based on your 2019 income, but then found a better job and your earnings increased making you ineligible in 2020, don’t worry.
 You won’t have to pay the rebate back in your 2020 return.

 You can claim a $500 payment for each child if your adjusted gross income was below $75,000 ($150,000 for joint filers) based on your 2019 returns.

-If your income fell this year and you now qualify for the stimulus, the credit should be reflected in your 2020 taxes.
+If your income fell in 2020 and you qualified for the stimulus, the credit should be reflected in your 2020 taxes.
 Also, you must claim your child as a dependent.

 2. Track expenses if you’re newly self-employed